-With summer ending in West Jefferson, now is a good time to get a kick start on air conditioner maintenance.
+With summer coming to an end in West Jefferson, now is an ideal time to get ahead on air conditioner maintenance.

-If you haven’t washed it lately, it could be blocked with dust and yard refuse.
-This collection can reduce your unit’s efficiency and cause it to stop working.
-Or require replacement sooner.
+If you haven’t taken care of it this year, it could be full of dirt and yard refuse.
+This buildup can reduce your unit’s efficiency and cause it to stop working.
+Or make it wear out sooner.

-We advise having your air conditioning system professionally tuned-up every year.
+We advise having your air conditioning system professionally tuned-up once a year.
 Why?
-Clean equipment can be more energy efficient, which could save you money on utility bills.
+A clean unit can be more energy efficient, which could save you money on utility bills.

-Routine AC maintenance also helps our technicians spot and handle small issues before they develop into expensive problems.
+Consistent AC maintenance also helps our technicians spot and take care of minor issues before they turn into expensive problems.

 Related: How to Keep Your Air Conditioner from Failing

 There’s also some maintenance you can do by yourself between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.
+You just need about an hour to get the grime off your outdoor condenser unit, as well as a few pieces on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?